'Gi Joes are not real American Heroes, 'Forgotten Heroes' are!!!'

 |

-characters and felt like I was right there in combat with them.
-I laughed during
+felt like I was right there in combat with them.
+I laughed during the lighter scenes

-of the Vietnam War and the men that fought in it.
-I never fully appreciated
+Vietnam War and the men that fought in it.
+I never fully appreciated the sacrifices

-the sacrifices they made until I had the privilege to watch Forgotten Heroes.
-Your
+they made until I had the privilege to watch Forgotten Heroes.
+Your film took me

-film took me to the battlefield with them and showed me up close and personal what
+to the battlefield with them and showed me up close and personal what it was like

 of enlisting.
 This movie should be on the big screen.
 I hope it gets the recognition